 In further support of this effort, Rob Neppell of Crowd Emergency Disaster Response (CEDR) Digital Corps configured an experimental Slack channel populated by Zapier with auto-gathered tweets based on geographic place names and relevant keywords.
 GISCorps member Erin Arkison developed a custom AGO dashboard to motivate and track volunteer efforts.

 A small team of volunteers took shifts vetting each photo contribution for relevance, locational accuracy, and attribute completeness using the Esri Crowdsource Manager application.
 By the end of the mission, ten volunteers contributed over 50 hours geo-locating 132 photos sourced from social media.
-The map was used directly by the FEMA Crowdsourcing Unit in the National Response Coordination Center.
+The map was used directly by the federal Crowdsourcing Unit in the National Response Coordination Center.

 GISCorps volunteers Erin Arkison, Dacey Zelman, Paul Paddock, Imoh Engwoh, Tobias Schoen, Jill Sadowski, Alix Bosniere-Vezina, Sonal Raisinghani, Holly Torpey, and German Whitley all provided contributions to the effort.